Rapid Bus: Fares

-Effective 1 September 2009, all Rapid Bus buses will be issued a single journey tickets for their city shuttle (BANDAR), local shuttle (TEMPATAN) & express (EKSPRES) bus routes which replaced the daily unlimited ride tickets.
-As for trunk shuttle (UTAMA) bus route, the tickets will be issued based on the number of zones covered.
+Since 1 September 2009, all Rapid Bus buses are issued a single journey tickets for their city shuttle (BANDAR), local shuttle (TEMPATAN) and express (EKSPRES) bus routes, which replaced the daily unlimited ride tickets.
+As for trunk shuttle (UTAMA) bus route, the tickets are issued based on the number of zones covered.
 For example, if a person travels across three zones on the trunk shuttle (UTAMA) bus route, the bus fare is RM 2.50 for single journey.
-The ticket must be kept while on board for inspection by RapidKL officials failure of which the ticket must be purchased again if the ticket is lost while on board during the inspection.
+The ticket must be kept while on board for inspection by RapidKL officials, failure of which the ticket must be purchased again if the ticket is lost while on board during the inspection.

-Spouse and a total of 4 youngsters under 15 years old are allowed to accompany the pass holder free on weekends and public holidays.
+A spouse and a total of four children under 15 years old are allowed to accompany the pass holder free on weekends and public holidays.

-Effective 10 April 2019, all RapidKL buses is implementing full cashless journey for all routes by stages, in which the bus only accepts Touch n Go card only for user convenience.
+In 10 April of 2019, all RapidKL buses implemented full cashless journey for all routes by stages, in which the bus only accepts Touch n Go card only for user convenience.
 The systems were fully implemented by 27 May 2019.